GrahamDumpleton/mod_wsgi/docs/user-guides/external-telemetry-service.rst

 name in the UI.

 The socket path is the contract between Apache and the ingester: the same path must appear on both sides.
-The mod_wsgi process must be able to ``connect()`` to the socket; the ingester creates it with the permissions of the user it runs as, so either run the ingester as the same user as the mod_wsgi processes that need to connect (the ``user=`` value on ``WSGIDaemonProcess`` in daemon mode, or the Apache child user in embedded mode) or set the socket's mode wide enough for both.
+The mod_wsgi processes must be able to ``connect()`` to the socket, which is a separate concern from the path itself, covered under `Socket permissions`_ below.

 Enabling the reporter with mod_wsgi-express
 -------------------------------------------